peterprib/node-red-contrib-kafka-manager/README.md

 Has a test GUI which allows topics to be added.

+Special features:
+* Generic topic(s) for a consumer using regex which dynamically adds new topics as they are defined
+* For consumer add/remove topics (not persisted)
+* Convert "/" to "." to assist with interfaces to other queueing technologies

-Note: all nodes run in debug mode for 100 messages then turns off.
+Note: all nodes run in debug mode for 111 messages then turns off.

 ------------------------------------------------------------